 After finding any player with over 10 pace, I decided to just play around a star attacking player; Jack Shaw.
 Whilst you probably think he looks awful, the 19 Natural Fitness will carry me through this season and a 195cm, 2 heading will scores loads from corners!

 I’ve also brought in Carl Milton, a rock at the back of a shoddy defense, who will hopefully stop too many goals going in, although a strong 6 heading at 194cm will make me a real threat from corners.

 As you can see, this is slightly different to the Deli Alli/ John Stones combination I have to work with in my England set-up, but the similarity is slightly exaggerated.
 Also the other issue is that’ll as we don’t have an international break, I’ll be jetting off between fixtures to attend to my other team.

 So how’s it going so far?
-Well my club team actually lost to our U23’s, the first time I’ve ever lost to my reserves in a Football Manager game (I’ve been playing for nearly 8 years now).
+Well my club team actually lost to our U23’s, funnily enough it’s the first time I’ve ever lost to my reserves in a Football Manager game (I’ve been playing for nearly 8 years now).